 So let’s be clearer about what is going on.

-Brooks’s side has an inordinate amount of ordinance it can and does use in the culture wars.
+Brooks’s side has an inordinate amount of ordnance it can and does use in the culture wars.
 His side has the commanding heights of the media, academia and conventional politics.
-And we see that ordinance in use all the time.
+And we see that ordnance in use all the time.
 We see social media companies happily censoring voices they do not like on the web.
 We see a magical “children’s crusade” after the Parkland school shooting essentially scripted, organized and funded by their progressive elders.
 We see companies penalizing employees who don’t fall into line on right thought and behavior.

 OK.
 I get that.
 Politics ain’t beanbag, as the saying goes.